akhwasim/luna/README.md

 ---

-## Why Rust

-No runtime.
-No garbage collector.
-No 200MB of dependencies sitting idle.

-Luna starts in milliseconds and uses the kind of memory that makes other terminals embarrassing.
-That's not a goal — it's a consequence of the language.

-A terminal assistant written in Python would use 200MB of RAM just sitting there.
-Luna uses less than 10MB.
-Always.

----

 ## The One Rule

 > *Luna never does anything you didn't see coming.*

 Before anything executes, you see it.
 Before anything changes, you approve it.
-Destructive patterns are intercepted.
-Nothing runs silently.
+Destructive patterns are intercepted before they run.
+AI suggestions are verified before they're shown.

 Safety isn't a feature.
 It's the architecture.